On the Complexity of the Two-Stage Majoritarian Rule: Strategic Problems

+\begin{theorem} \textsc{CCDC-TSMR} is solvable in time $\bigo{n \cdot m^{1.69} + n^{0.55} \cdot m^2}$, where~$m$ denotes the number of candidates, and~$n$ denotes the number of votes in the election. \end{theorem}

-\begin{proof} Let $I=((C, V), p, \rhd, k)$ be an instance of {\prob{CCDC}}.
-To solve~$I$, we first remove all predecessors of~$p$ in~$\rhd$ who beat~$p$ {\wrt}~$V$.
-Then, we iteratively remove each successor~$c$ of~$p$ so that~$c$ is not beaten by any of her predecessors.
-After the removals,~$p$ becomes the TSMR winner.
-We conclude that~$I$ is a {\yesins} if and only if at most~$k$ candidates are removed in total. \end{proof}
+\begin{proof} Let $((C, V), p, \rhd, k)$ be an instance of \textsc{CCDC-TSMR}, with $m = \abs{C}$ and $n = \abs{V}$.
+To solve this instance, we proceed as follows: First, we remove all predecessors of~$p$ in the agenda~$\rhd$ that beat~$p$ with respect to~$V$.
+Second, we iteratively remove each successor~$c$ of~$p$ such that~$c$ is unbeaten by any of its current predecessors in the remaining agenda.

+These steps rely on constructing the majority graph of $(C, V)$, which, by Lemma~\ref{lemma-majority-graph}, can be done in time $\bigo{n \cdot m^{1.69} + n^{0.55} \cdot m^2}$.
+After these removals, candidate~$p$ becomes the TSMR winner.
+We return ``\yes'' if and only if at most~$k$ candidates have been removed.
+The correctness of the algorithm is straightforward.
+The total running time is dominated by the construction of the majority graph. \end{proof}